 The bottom arrow, ‘learning, creativity and innovation’ indicates that measuring, evaluating and adjusting are not one-off actions but a continuous process.
 In the same process organizations complete a step by step development.

-The EFQM model consists of an EFQM assessment that enables an organization to determine where they are in the quality process.
+The EFQM Model consists of an EFQM assessment, as an assessment tool that enables an organization to determine where they are in the quality process.
 The assessment starts with a review of the results.
 This is the underlying principle of this model.

 Stage 1: Activity oriented

 The emphasis is on the separate activities within an organization, the activities are determined by working instructions and house rules or by the professionals themselves.
 Dependencies are given little attention.

 The process and control of the process are the key elements, in which powers, duties and responsibilities are clearly defined.
 Improvements are only made after evaluation has taken place.

 The organization is looked at as a whole.
 Control of the processes is about internal and external customer orientation in which cooperation is important.
 Trends and developments are responded to after they have been identified.

 There is a good control over the entire organizational process including the relationship with suppliers, customers and other partners in the chain.
 Knowledge, capacity and experience are optimized by periodical self-reflection and are deployed to the best of the organization’s ability.